K2 Expedition 2018

 Day 8: Urdukas (4150m) to Goro 2 (4320m)

-This morning started on a downward note, as one of the trekking team decided that he wanted to head back down, rather than continue onwards.
 I won’t say who it was, but he’d had a bad night and was concerned about the effects of altitude sickness.
 Some of the team tried their best to persuade him to continue up with us, or at least to remain in Urdukas for an extra day to rest and acclimatise, but in the end he decided that he wanted to head back.

 It’s always a great shame when you lose a member of the team – it had been a pleasure getting to know him, and he had seemed very strong, but it just goes to show that altitude can affect anyone, regardless of age, experience or fitness.
 There was another climber with another group in Urdukas, who had been there for a couple of days, as he was really affected by the altitude, and couldn’t continue, and a helicopter was called to evacuate him (as he wasn’t going to be able to make it down on foot).
 It’s a stark reminder of the invisible enemy up here – and ascending slowly and keeping well hydrated and healthy is the best defence.